 This is a required year-long course taken in the 9th grade year focusing on the transition into high school and on to adulthood/post-secondary education/work.
+Financial literacy is also taught.

 H. Electives

 Students will be required to select a minimum of 16 semesters of elective credit in addition to the 30 required credits for a total of 46 credits (30 required for a total of 46).